- Where can I obtain nomination papers? Where do I file nomination papers?

 - Be a resident of Iowa

-- At least 17 ½ years old (must be 18 years old by Election Day to vote or sign petitions)
+- Be at least 17 ½ years old (must be 18 years old by Election Day to vote or sign petitions)

 An eligible elector may not: